rjwthree/Tail_Simulations/README.md

 # Simulations of Tails and Variability
 Researchers frequently underestimate the sample sizes needed to reliably detect typical group differences in variability and tail behavior.
 [Three simulation studies](https://github.com/rjwthree/Tail_Simulations/blob/master/Simulations.R) are implemented here to emphasize and delineate this issue.
 The code to download the output and create all of the plots below is [here](https://github.com/rjwthree/Tail_Simulations/blob/master/Sims%20Visualization.R).
+The evidence here is applied to some examples from academic research on sex differences, to illustrate how the researchers misjudged their results.

 ### Terms and acronyms